-The name Africanis indicates Africa (the continent) and Canis (dog).
-This truly is a great of the African dog breeds.
+The AfriCanis is considered a true dog of Africa – and one of the few primitive breeds left in the world.
+The name AfriCanis indicates Africa (the continent) and Canis (dog).
+This truly is a great among the African dog breeds.

 They are renowned for their hunting and herding skills as well as being one of the most prominent African guard dog breeds, protecting their home, family and livestock.